kpchi/hackaguide/Pre-Planning/Food.md

 Ahh the sight of a hungry horde of hackers going for food is often an intimidating one.
 How do you release food making sure everyone gets a fair share and that they don't queue too long for food, a hungry hacker = grumpy hacker!
 <br >
 To that effect, the batch release system usually works well.
-Determining the batches (range of table numbers, location in hacking space or some other automagical way) to a manageable number is up to you!
+Determining the batches (range of table numbers, location in hacking space or some other automagical way) and reducing them to a manageable number is up to you!
 Below is an example you might find useful, but use what works for you!

 - Sponsors, Guest Judges first (before specified meal time begins)
 - Call the batch!
 Make sure the volunteers know the wristband identification system, allowing them to direct attendees with allergies or dietary requirements to the right section.